rogerhu/compsci_guides/Number-of-Islands.md

 - DFS: The idea is to consider the given matrix as a graph, where each cell is a node of the given graph.
 Two nodes contain an edge if and only if there is a ‘1’ either horizontally or vertically.
 - Union Find: Are there find and union operations here?
 Can you perform a find operation where you can determine which subset a particular element is in?
 This can be used for determining if two elements are in the same subset.
 Can you perform a union operation where you join two subsets into a single subset?
 Can you check if the two subsets belong to same set?
 If no, then we cannot perform union.
 We can imagine each set is a single island and two pieces of land should be merged if they are adjacent.
+- BFS: We cannot use BFS to traverse the graph because we may visit exit nodes in the first traversal.
+- Adjacency List: We can use an adjacency list to store the graph, especially since the graph is sparse.
+- Adjacency Matrix: We can use an adjacency matrix to store the graph, but a sparse graph will cause an unneeded worst-case runtime.
+- Topological Sort: We can use topological sort for the same reason we can use DFS, as in this problem, the application of DFS is a topological sort.

 ## 3: P-lan